crate/cratedb-guide/docs/install/container/kubernetes/kubernetes.md

 Together, Docker and Kubernetes are a fantastic way to deploy and scale CrateDB.

 :::{NOTE}
-While Kubernetes works with a variety of container technologies, this document only covers its use with Docker.
+While Kubernetes supports multiple container runtimes, this document uses Docker-compatible container images.
 :::

 :::{SEEALSO}